AggieAir/stardos_datalink/README.md

 copilot executable creates a node called `/datalink_copilot`.
 You may want to [remap these names][ros2_rebinding] so that they fit in with the STARDOS hierarchy.

+### Enums

+There are a few files that need to be in the same directory as you start the executable. `mountpoints.json` contains an enum of different possible mountpoints on a system. `systems.json` contains an enum of different possible systems to listen to.
+Both of these are used to implement system status serialization (read about [System Status Messages][#system-status-message] and [System Capacity Messages][#system-capacity-message].

 ### Parameters